People sniffer

 People sniffer was the field name for a series of U.S. Army issued "personnel detectors" used during the Vietnam War.
 The purpose was to detect enemy soldiers in hidden positions, which were often employed in the jungle combat conditions of Vietnam.
 The U.S. military used two different versions of the people sniffer, one backpack version and one helicopter-mounted version.

 Detection method

-The detection method used by people sniffers depended on effluents unique to human beings, such as those found in urine and sweat.
+The detection method used by people sniffers depended on chemical compounds that are emitted only by human beings, such as those found in urine and sweat.
 The technology was developed by General Electric for the Army's Chemical Corps.
 Sweat, being partially composed of ammonia, when combined with hydrochloric acid produces ammonium chloride.
 Chemical officers planned the detection missions, later known as Operation Snoopy, while individual Chemical Corps soldiers learned how to use the detector equipment and conduct detection operations.

 XM-2

 The XM-2 personnel detector manpack, also known as the E63 manpack personnel detector, was the first version of the people sniffer employed by the Army.
 The XM-2 featured a backpack mounted sensor with an air intake tube on the end of a rifle.
 The XM-2 was problematic, as it often detected the soldier carrying it rather than the enemy.
 The device also made a distinct sound, easily detectable by the enemy.